 John is an entrepreneur with a successful 40-year career in financial services.
 He is the Chairman of the board of the Foundation.

 The Foundation shares the same fundamental aim as most charities, which is to help people out of poverty.

-In the early years, the Foundation funded a range of projects in the UK (mental health) and overseas (education for girls, water and sanitation and microfinance).
-But following a strategic review in 2010 decided to focus sharply on:
+In the early years, the Foundation funded a range of projects in the UK and overseas (mental health, education for girls, water and sanitation and microfinance), but following a strategic review in 2010 decided to focus sharply on:

 Water and sanitation in the developing world.
 The Foundation is one of the leading advocates of market-based solutions in this sector.
 Around 80% of funding is committed to water and sanitation.

 UK portfolios focused on mental health and disadvantaged youth.
 These portfolios are smaller, making up 20% of the Foundation’s funding, and have a different strategy to our work in water and sanitation.

 Below is a webinar with John Stone and Clare Anderson (Portfolio Director and Team Head at Cazenove Capital) from November 2020.
 Clare interviews John on setting up the Foundation and his journey in venture philanthropy.